ice-blockchain/santa/README.md

 6. 90 consecutive mining sessions
 7. Completed tasks from home screen ( each task 1 level )
 8. Confirm phone number
-9. 1 Friend from agenda joined ICE
+9. 1 Friend from agenda joined ice
-10. 5 Friends from agenda joined ICE
+10. 5 Friends from agenda joined ice
-11. 10 Friends from agenda joined ICE
+11. 10 Friends from agenda joined ice
 12. Opened the app 5 times
 13. Opened the app 10 times
 14. Opened the app more than 30 times in the last 30 days